-• Education and Outreach - trailhead signage, trail ambassadors, websites, social media.

-- Trail Design and Infrastructure -- conduct further environmental analysis if applicable in order to amend trail design such as re-routing or other mitigating design features. - Directional Travel amend trails for one way travel only.
+- Education and Outreach trailhead signage, trail ambassadors, websites, social media. - Trail Design and Infrastructure -- conduct further environmental analysis if applicable in order to amend trail design such as re-routing or other mitigating design features. - Directional Travel amend trails for one way travel only.

-If incidents continue to occur and can, with certainty, be attributed to e-bike use, authorization of class 1 e-bikes would not be implemented in a subsequent phase and an assessment of continued authorization of class 1 e-bikes would be conducted.
+If incidents continue to occur and can, with certainty, be attributed to e-bike use, authorization of class 1 e-bikes would not be implemented in a subsequent phase and an assessment of continued authorization of class 1 e-bikes would be conducted using up to date e-bike related research and visitor use data.